edgarjs/alfred-github-repos/README.md

-# Github Repos workflow for Alfred
+# GitHub Repos workflow for Alfred

-This is a custom workflow for the [Alfred app][alfred-app] that lets you search and open a Github repository via the Github Search API.
+This is a custom workflow for the [Alfred app][alfred-app] that lets you search and open a GitHub repository via the GitHub Search API.

 ## Authentication

-You'll need to authenticate with a personal access token that you can generate in the [Github developer settings page][personal-access-token] or by running the `gh-token` command in Alfred.
+You'll need to authenticate with a personal access token that you can generate in the [GitHub developer settings page][personal-access-token] or by running the `gh-token` command in Alfred.

 After you have copied your personal access token, run `gh-login <your-token>` to set your personal access token.